 Dear Collaborators,

-is expected over the following 24-hour period.
+today.
+No change is expected in flaring activity over the next 24-hour

 See http://www.SolarMonitor.org for images and